 Changing the approach

-It is clear that the problem aligns itself with both genders and, as such, requires a united response.
+Clearly, the problem aligns with both genders and, as such, requires a united response.
 Fundamentally, society should assist in shaping confidence and feeling comfortable in one’s skin.
-The increasing number of young people struggling with their body confidence and image, opting for plastic surgery or developing eating disorders, emphasizes that society has a strong influence on people’s lives.
-Wen (2017) states that there is an increasing number of young people undergoing cosmetic procedures due to both the direct and indirect influences of celebrities.
+The increasing number of young people struggling with their body confidence and image, opting for plastic surgery or developing eating disorders, emphasizes that society strongly influences people’s lives.
+Wen (2017) states that there is an increasing number of young people undergoing cosmetic procedures due to celebrities’ direct and indirect influences.
 Wen (2017) explains further that the attitude toward cosmetic surgery has changed since the growth of celebrities.
 Abraham and Zuckerman (2011) explain that people tend to want to mimic their favourite celebrities, buying into the same clothes, hairstyle, and even opt for cosmetic surgery.
 Young adults are electing to undergo these surgeries, as they feel the celebrities have had a significant and positive effect upon their lives (Maltby and Day 2011).

 Following their reality stint, some contestants are awarded their own television shows, following their lives and develop fitness DVDs, losing weight with 5-minute workout programmes within 12 weeks.
 Muscle Foods (2017) questions whether these are ethical, as they are sold upon the hype of the star rather than their effectiveness and reliability, whether the star loses weight or not.
 Muscle Foods (2017) reminds society that these stars are provided with expert guidance, and do not rely solely upon their new DVD workout.
 Viewers who may not achieve their goal within the expected time will be subject to further distress.
 Instead, society needs to encourage people to love themselves and not compare themselves to reality stars or other celebrities.